Australian Institute of Health and Welfare (2022) Chronic kidney disease: Australian facts, AIHW, Australian Government, accessed 03 February 2023.

 Confidence intervals were calculated for survey data in this report.

-Comparisons of regions in this report use the Australian Bureau of Statistics (ABS) Australian Statistical Geography Standard (ASGS) 2016 remoteness structure, which groups Australian regions into 6 remoteness areas.
+Comparisons of regions in this report use the ABS Australian Statistical Geography Standard (ASGS) 2021 Remoteness Structure, which groups Australian regions into 6 remoteness areas.

 The 6 remoteness areas are Major cities, Inner regional, Outer regional, Remote, Very remote and Migratory.
-These areas are defined using the Accessibility/Remoteness Index for Australia, which is a measure of the remoteness of a location from the services that large towns or cities provide.
+These areas are defined using the Accessibility/Remoteness Index for Australia (ARIA), which is a measure of the remoteness of a location from the services that large towns or cities provide.

 In some instances, data for remoteness areas have been combined because of small sample sizes.